moneroexamples/onion-monero-blockchain-explorer/README.md

 make
 ```

+Some explorer functionality depends on [lmdbcpp-monero](https://github.com/moneroexamples/lmdbcpp-monero.git) which must
+be up to date with monero blockchain and running alongside monero daeamon, to
+keep it up to date as new blocks are created in the blockchain.

 ## Other examples

 Other examples can be found on  [github](https://github.com/moneroexamples?tab=repositories).
 Please know that some of the examples/repositories are not
 finished and may not work as intended.